 In general, the Montessori educational system does not separate children into specific age groups, but rather encourages grouping by size and physical aptitudes.
 This mixed age grouping allows for a much greater flexibility in curriculum design and the meeting of individual needs.
 Free of the traditional grouping by ages, children in the Montessori classroom work at whatever level is appropriate.
 The children also learn from observing one another.

 NIDO (Infant) Building(6 weeks to 18 months)

 Primary Facilities (3 - 6 years)

 All the classrooms in the main building, with the exception of the Toddler Suite, are dedicated to our Primary Program.
-These Montessori activity and learning center rooms are specifically oriented to practical life, sensorial, language, and several sciences including geography, botany, and zoology.
-Mathematical activities aid the child in learning and understanding mathematical concepts.
+These rooms are specifically oriented to practical life, sensorial, language, math, and several sciences including geography, botany, and zoology.
 The Montessori materials and training equipment are openly stored on shelving and/or in cabinets for ready visibility and access by the children.
-A Montessori child learns to begin and complete individual tasks, and in general becomes mentally and physically organized.
-The Montessori teacher trains children in the use of all materials and helps them to become task oriented and organized.
+Our Montessori teacher trains each child in the use of all materials, which leads our students to become independent, task oriented, and organized.

 The playground facilities are specifically selected to permit children to improve their motor skills and strength.
-One or more trained teachers and staff assistants are always in attendance to oversee activities and to ensure that all equipment is operated safely.
-The Montessori program teaches children to respect other children's time and activities.
-Learning social skills is a fundamental part of the Montessori curriculum.
+One or more trained teachers and assistants are always in attendance to oversee activities and to ensure that all equipment is operated safely.